reefer42/Xkaliber-repo/README.md

 8/12/25

-iso update : fixes and improvment changes along with the new git updating server
+iso update : fixes and improvements changes along with the new git updating server

 8/11/25